Gopalkrishna-art/post/README.md

 `npm install express-handlebars`

-#### How to use project
+#### How to run the project

 * INSTALL all the requirements.

-* Create the database and run connection.js to normalize the database and get the output.
+* Create the database and run connection.js to normalize the database.

-* Use command {node express.js} to start the express server.
+* Once all the requirements are done use command {node index.js} in terminal to start the express server.